PawDevUK/Portfolio-react/README.md

 #### Portfolio

-- Add personal image to "About" component
+- add personal image to "About" component
-- Refactor Code
+- refactor Code
 - run lighthouse test
   - consider implement sections with lighthouse reports for each of projects
 - add stack icons to project cards.